-- The entire area in front of the bus from the front bumper at ground level to a point where direct vision is possible.
-Direct vision and mirror view vision should overlap. - · The right and left front tires touching the ground. - The area from the front of the bus to the service door.
+The entire area in front of the bus from the front bumper at ground level to a point where direct vision is possible.
+Direct vision and mirror view vision should overlap.

+The right and left front tires touching the ground.

+The area from the front of the bus to the service door.

-The driver should look at these mirrors, along with the convex and flat mirrors, in a logical sequence to ensure that a child or object is not in any of the danger zones.
+These mirrors, along with the convex and flat mirrors, should be viewed in a logical sequence to ensure that a child or object is not in any of the danger zones.